-1.3.7 Test suite info function
+1.4.7 Test suite info function

-The suite/0 function can be used in a test suite module to set the default values for the timetrap and require tags.
-If a test case info function also specifies any of these tags, the default value is overruled.
-See above for more information.
+The suite/0 function can be used in a test suite module to e.g. set a default timetrap value and to require external configuration data.
+If a test case-, or group info function also specifies any of the info tags, it overrides the default values set by suite/0.
+See the test case info function above, and group info function below, for more details.